rathnakumar05/cc-test/README.md

 | `DB_PASSWORD`    | Database password (from Secret Manager) |
 | `SCRAPERAPI_KEY` | ScraperAPI key (from Secret Manager) |

+## Monorepo

+All three components (`frontend/`, `backend/`, `function/`) live in a single repository as independent npm packages, each with its own `package.json` and build tooling.
+Path-filtered CI deploys only the component that changed.

+## Trunk-Based Development

+The project follows trunk-based development — `main` is the single source of truth for all deployments.
+Developers work in short-lived feature branches and merge back via small, incremental pull requests.
+There are no long-lived `develop` or `release` branches.

 ## CI/CD

 Three GitHub Actions workflows deploy each component independently on push to `main`, scoped by path filters: